vespa-engine/documentation/en/tutorials/hybrid-search.md

 Dense Semantic: nDCG@10 0.3077
 </pre>

 This is the *average* `nDCG@10` score across all the 327 test queries for both methods.
-In a real-life scenario, we would also weight the query frequency (The set here has unique queries).
+In a real-word scenario, we would also weigh the query frequency (The set here has unique queries).
 You can also experiment beyond a single metric and modify the script to calculate more [measures](https://ir-measur.es/en/latest/measures.html), for example, including precision with a relevance label cutoff of 2: